DVD: Successors and decline

 DVDs started to face competition from video on demand services around 2015 or 2016.
 With increasing numbers of homes having high speed Internet connections, many people had the option to either rent or buy video from an online service, and view it by streaming it directly from that service's servers, meaning they no longer need any form of permanent storage media for video at all.
 By 2017, digital streaming services had overtaken the sales of DVDs and Blu-rays for the first time.

 Until the end of the 2010s, manufacturers continued to release standard DVD titles, and the format remained the preferred one for the release of older television programs and films.
 Shows that were shot and edited entirely on film, such as Star Trek: The Original Series, could not be released in high definition without being re-scanned from the original film recordings.
 Shows that were made between the early 1980s and the early 2000s were generally shot on film, then transferred to video tape, and then edited natively in either NTSC or PAL; this makes high-definition transfers impossible, as these SD standards were baked into the final cuts of the episodes.
 Star Trek: The Next Generation was the only such show that had a Blu-ray release, as prints were re-scanned and edited from the ground up.

 By the beginning of the 2020s, sales of DVD had dropped 86% with respect to the peak of DVD sales around 2005, while on-demand sales and, overall, subscription streaming of TV shows and movies grew by over 1,200%.
 At its peak, DVD sales represented almost two thirds of video market in the US; approximately 15 years later, around 2020, they fell to only 10% of the market.

 By 2022, there was an increased demand of high definition media, where Ultra HD Blu-ray and regular Blu-ray formats made up for almost half of the US market while sales of physical media continued to shrink in favor of streaming services.

-The decline continued further into the 2020s with the closure of RedBox in 2024, Best Buy and Target stopped selling DVDs in 2023, and the cease of by mail service by Netflix in 2025..
-Many international stores have also stopped selling DVD's.
+The decline of the physical home entertainment market accelerated into the 2020s, marked by major retailers Best Buy and Target discontinuing DVD sales in 2023.
+This contraction continued with Netflix concluding its historic DVD-by-mail rental service in 2025, and the bankruptcy and liquidation of the pioneering kiosk operator RedBox in 2024.